fredokun/yaw/README.md

-# Embla3D : (ultimately) a 3D live-coding experience for children of all ages
+# Yaw : (ultimately) a 3D live-coding experience for children of all ages

 (for now a dumb imperative (!)
 Clojure wrapper for LWJGL...)